 Capital expenditures are our primary investing activity, and we divide them into two main categories: tangible and intangible capital expenditures.
 Tangible capital expenditures consists of spending on the renovation and maintenance of existing stores and the fitting out of new stores.
-Intangible capital expenditures consists of investments in computer software and occasional upfront payments upon the granting of new concessions which are capitalized as intangible assets and amortized over the life of the concession unless otherwise impaired.
+Intangible capital expenditures consists of investments in computer software.